Health Insurance Rates

-Small group health plans are designed for small employers with 2-50 workers.
-Individual health plans are designed for Minnesotans who do not receive coverage from employer-based insurance or public programs such as Medicare, Medicaid and MinnesotaCare.
-Instead, they obtain coverage from individual health plans that they purchase directly through MNsure, insurance brokers/agents or the insurance companies themselves.
+Small group health plans are designed for employers with 2-50 workers.
+Individual health plans are designed for Minnesotans who purchase their own coverage rather than receiving it through employer-based insurance or public programs such as Medicare, Medical Assistance and MinnesotaCare.

 The Commerce Department does not “set” health insurance rates.
 Instead, it reviews the information submitted by the insurers to determine whether their proposed rates are justified.
 Rates must be justified both by the benefits that consumers receive for their premiums and by the insurance company’s ability to pay expected medical claims costs based on premium revenue.

 Rate review also ensures that policies comply with state and federal laws that protect consumers – including coverage of pre-existing conditions and free preventive care, the adequacy of the provider network, and the procedures an individual must go through in order to enroll or have a claim paid.